5T33Z0/Clover-Crate/ACPI/README.md

 ```
 ### UnderVolt Step

 Optional parameter to lower the CPU temperature by reducing its operating voltage.
 Possible values are 0 to 9.
 The higher the value, the lower the voltage, resulting in lower temperatures – until the computer hangs.
 This is where foolproof protection comes in: Clover won't let you set any value outside the specified range.
 However, even allowed values can result in unstable operation.
 The effect of undervolting is really noticeable.
-However, this parameter is only only applicable to Intel CPUs of the `Penryn` family.
+However, this parameter is only applicable to Intel CPUs of the `Penryn` family.

 ## Drop Tables